List of members of the European Parliament for the Netherlands, 2024–2029

-In the parliamentary term from 16 July 2024 to 2029, 31 people are representatives of the Netherlands in the European Parliament.
+In the parliamentary term from 16 July 2024 to 2029, 34 people have been representatives of the Netherlands in the European Parliament.
 31 were elected after the 2024 European Parliament election in the Netherlands and were installed at the start of the term.

 After the elections, the national parties joined political groups in the European Parliament.
-The largest delegation, political alliance GroenLinks–PvdA (GL-PvdA, 8 seats) divided itself, with members from the Labour Party (PvdA) joining Progressive Alliance of Socialists and Democrats (S&D) and members from GroenLinks (GL) joining the Greens–European Free Alliance (Gr/EFA).
+The largest delegation, political alliance GroenLinks–PvdA (GL-PvdA, 8 seats), later known as Progressief Nederland (PRO), divided itself, with members from the Labour Party (PvdA) joining Progressive Alliance of Socialists and Democrats (S&D) and members from GroenLinks (GL) joining the Greens–European Free Alliance (Gr/EFA).
 Volt Netherlands (Volt, 2 seats) also joined the Gr/EFA.
 The Party for Freedom (PVV, 6 seats), joined the newly created Patriots for Europe.
 The People's Party for Freedom and Democracy (VVD, 4 seats) and Democrats 66 (D66, 3 seats) remained in Renew Europe (Renew).
 Christian Democratic Appeal (CDA, 3 seats) was joined by Farmer–Citizen Movement (BBB, 2 seats) and New Social Contract (NSC, 1 seat) in the European People's Party Group (EPP).
 Party for the Animals (PvdD, 1 seat) remained in The Left in the European Parliament – GUE/NGL (GUE/NGL) and the Reformed Political Party (SGP, 1 seat) in the European Conservatives and Reformists (ECR).

 Geert Wilders (PVV) and Hedy d'Ancona (GL-PvdA) were elected based on preference votes, but refused their appointment.